Freelance Solicitors Professional Indemnity Insurance Market Overview

 Answer:

-To obtain a PI quote, you’ll typically need to provide your practising certificate, business plan or summary of services, estimated turnover, claims history (if any), and an outline of the types of legal work you undertake.
+To obtain a PI quote, you’ll typically need to provide SRA number, business plan or summary of services, proposal, estimated turnover, claims history (if any), and an outline of the types of legal work you undertake.
 We’ll guide you through the full process and help prepare your submission.